Vehicle registration plates of Germany: Serial letters and digits

 The final identifier or Erkennungsnummer of the licence plate consists of one or two letters, followed by a number of up to four digits.
 Thus, basically any combination from A1 to ZZ9999 is possible, yet restricted by the maximum length of eight characters, including the area code.
 All 26 letters of the Latin alphabet may be used, yet this was not always so.
 In order to avoid confusion between B and 8, F and E, G and 6, I and 1, O and Q and 0, those six letters were excluded from the middle part of registration plates.
 In 1992, the letters B, F and G were permitted, and in 2000 the alphabet was completed as I, O and Q have been allowed.
 In the very first months of the numbering system, between July and November 1956, the letter I was used but J was not.
 This was soon reversed, but single vintage cars kept sporting their letter I between 1956 and 2000 when it was re-introduced.

+Identifiers are categorized into five groups, according to the number of letters and numbers: